kbrown333/cs-file-system/README.md

 - jspm
 - typings

-* JSPM and Typings can both be installed using npm.
+NOTE: JSPM and Typings can both be installed using npm.

-## Instalation
+## Installation
 First, open the project's root folder in a terminal and type ``npm install``

 Next, open the ``client`` folder in the project root and enter the following commands: